stepanenko/javascript-info/README.md

 - Closure is a natural result of lexical scope when the language has functions as first-class values.
 - When a function makes reference to variables from an outer scope, and that function is passed around as a value and executed in other scopes, it maintains access to its original scope variables - this is closure.
 - Across all of programming, but especially in JS, closure drives many of the most important programming patterns, including modules.
+- JS is one of very few languages where you have the option to create objects directly and explicitly, without first defining their structure in a class.